thoughts

 The design is just the foal design from Oot but there's one detail that made me pause as I looked at her artworks: her cloven hooves.
 It doesn't appear in game and is never seen before or after this artwork.
 Just a very surprising choice here.

 A horse resembling Epona appears briefly in the opening cutscene of Oracle of Seasons/Ages.
-She apears more chestnut and her mane seems darker as in previous games, but it's hard to conclude anything from just a few seconds of presence.
+She apears more chestnut and her mane seems darker than in previous games, but it's hard to conclude anything from just a few seconds of screetime.

 In the Minish Cap, Epona has a small appearence.
 She seems lighter, more chestnut with flaxen tail and mane than silver bay.
 She still has blue eyes.

 It's here that things become a bit sad for me.
-While it can be argue that her legs are still slightly darker than her body, her black markings are clearly gone, and truly looks here like a chestnut horse.
-Her dark shade in her mane and tail are also gone.
-She also lost her blue eyes, for which I'm a lot less sad about.
+While it can be argue that her legs are still slightly darker than her body, her black markings are clearly gone, and she truly looks like a chestnut horse.
+The dark shade in her mane and tail are also gone.
+Moreover, she lost her blue eyes, but this one detail is a lot less sad than for the rest.

 This entry confirms what I feared: her black markings are gone.
 However, her brown body is a lot darker than in TP, and it correspond more to that of a bay horse, which is a surprising compromise.
 Like all horses in this game, she's a lot wider than your usual sport horse, and while it could be argued for previous games that Epona could be a heavier sport horse, this makes it clear that she's a draft horse.